David Villar Player Props: Giants vs. Cardinals

-After going 0-for-2 with an RBI in his most recent game, David Villar and the San Francisco Giants take on the St. Louis Cardinals (who will start Jordan Montgomery) at 9:45 PM ET on Monday.
+The San Francisco Giants, including David Villar (.184 on-base percentage in past 10 games, 96 points below season-long percentage), battle starting pitcher Jake Woodford and the St. Louis Cardinals at Oracle Park, Tuesday at 9:45 PM ET.

-He had a hitless showing in his previous game (0-for-2 with an RBI) against the Mets.
+He had a hitless showing in his previous game (0-for-3) against the Cardinals.

 David Villar Game Info & Props vs. the Cardinals